alttch/bma-jrpc/README.md

     fn authenticate(&self, user: &str, password: &str) -> String;
 }

+// The structure MyClient is automatically created for the above trait with a method "new"

 // the response structure for the full "login" method output
 #[derive(Deserialize, Debug)]
 struct LoginResponse {